-The new rig is a 2016 Isuzu Dmax SX automatic demo, with just 32km on the clock.
-It's the base model Dmax, with vinyl floors.
-It's missing much of the fancy bits and bobs that come with the higher spec Dmax models, and that's exactly what I wanted.
+The new rig is a 2016 Isuzu Dmax SX demo running an Automatic transmission, with just 31km on the clock.
+It’s the base model Dmax, with vinyl floors.
+It’s missing much of the fancy bits and bobs that come with the higher spec Dmax models, and that’s exactly what I wanted.
 The dealer had fitted a genuine aluminium bull bar, reverse camera and tow bar.

 These run a 3.0L single turbo motor that has a legendary reputation for reliability; the 4JJ1.
 The Ute came with a tub, which I intend on replacing with a tray and gull wing canopy.

 After spending many hours looking for a local Dmax, I stumbled across one in Victoria that met our criteria at a price that killed anything I could get in WA.
 After a bit of negotiation, freight to my door in Perth was included in the sale price of $38 723.